How the Kings rank among NBA’s 30 teams in 13 stat categories

 hamezcua@sacbee.com

-STEALS: 10th (tie) – Sacramento Kings forward DeMarcus Cousins, rear, attempts to steal the ball from Phoenix Suns forward Marquese Chriss at Golden 1 Center in Sacramento, Calif.,on Friday, Feb.
-3, 2017.
+ASSISTS: 13th – Sacramento Kings forward Anthony Tolliver (43) passes the ball as he’s defended by Boston Celtics forward Jonas Jerebko at Golden 1 Center in Sacramento, Calif., on Wednesday, Feb.
+8, 2017.

 Hector Amezcua